-- A. Effective July 1, 2019, each classification represented by the Union will continue to be assigned to the same salary range of the "SP Range Salary Schedule Effective January 1, 2019 through June 30, 2019" as it was assigned on June 30, 2019, except for those classifications specified in Appendix I and Appendix J. Effective July 1, 2019, each employee will continue to be assigned to the same step of the "SP" Range Salary Schedule that they were assigned on June 30, 2019, except for employees in the classifications specified in Appendix J. - B. Effective July 1, 2019, all salary ranges and steps of the "SP" Range Salary Schedule effective on January 1, 2019 through June 30, 2019 will be increased by three percent (3%) as shown in Appendix D. This increase will be based upon the salary schedule in effect on June 30, 2019. - C. Effective July 1, 2020, the "SP" Range Salary Schedule will be increased by three percent (3%) as shown in Appendix E. This increase will be based upon the salary schedule in effect on June 30, 2020.

-D. Employees who are paid above the maximum for their range on the effective date of the increase described in B, and C, above will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.
+- A. Effective July 1, 2023, each classification represented by the Union will continue to be assigned to the same salary range of the "Information Technology Professional Structure (ITPS) Range Salary Schedule Effective July 1, 2022, through June 30, 2023" that it was assigned on June 30, 2023.
+Effective July 1, 2023, each employee will continue to be assigned to the same step of the "ITPS" Range Salary Schedule that they were assigned on June 30, 2023. - B. Effective July 1, 2023, all salary ranges and steps of the "ITPS" Range Salary Schedule will be increased by four percent (4%), as shown in Appendix G-1 (FY 24). - C. Effective July 1, 2024, all salary ranges and steps of the "ITPS" Range Salary Schedule will be increased by three percent (3%), as shown in Appendix G-2 (FY 25).
+This salary increase is based on the "ITPS" Salary Schedule in effect on June 30, 2024. - D. Employees who are paid above the maximum for their range on the effective date of the increases described in the preceding Subsections 41.3 B and C will not receive the specified increase to their current pay unless the new range encompasses their current rate of pay.

-41.3 "V" Pay Range Assignments
+41.4 "V" Pay Range Assignments

-- A. Bargaining Units at the Center for Childhood Deafness and Hearing Loss (CDHHY) and Washington State School for the Blind (WSSB) will receive any salary adjustments made to the professional salary schedule in accordance with RCW 72.40.028. - B. Substitute teacher pay rates will be the same rate as the Vancouver School District.
+- A. Bargaining Units at the Center for Deaf and Hard of Hearing Youth (CDHY) and Washington State School for the Blind (WSSB) will receive any salary adjustments made to the professional salary schedule in accordance with RCW 72.40.028. - B. Substitute teacher pay rates will be the same rate as the Vancouver School District.